drone/jkl/README.md

 Notable differences between jkl and Jekyll:

 * Uses [Go templates](http://www.golang.orgpkg/text/template)
-* Ingores Front-End YAML matter in templates
+* Only supports Front-End YAML matter in markup files
 * Only processes pages and posts with .html, .markdown or .md extension
 * No plugin support

+Additional features:

+* Deploy to S3

 --------------------------------------------------------------------------------